CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Suru displays error message.
 > Use case ends.

-### `UC21 - Add task reminder and due date to Google Calendar`

-**MSS**

-1. User **view all tasks (_UC02_).**
-2. User requests to add reminder and due date of the task to Google Calendar as an all day event.
-3. Suru requests user for confirmation.
-4. User confirms changes.
-5. Added event will be reflected on user Google Calendar

-Use case ends.

-**Extensions**

-2a.
-No Gmail account associated with the current session.

-> 2a1.
-Suru displays error message.
-> 2a2.
-Suru prompts user to enter Google login details.
-> Use case resumes at 3.

-2b.
-The selected task has no due date or reminder associated with it.

-> 2b1.
-Suru displays error message.
-> Use case ends.

-4a.
-User rejects changes.

-> Use case ends.

-### `UC22 - Hotkey shortcut`

-**MSS**

-1. Suru waits for user hotkey combination in background
-2. User press selected keyboard combination to perform certain task in Suru
-3. Suru GUI refreshed based on user input.

-Use case ends.

-**Extensions**

-2a.
-User input wrong hotkey shortcut.

-> 2a1.
-No action from Suru.

-{More to be added}

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
 2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be able to work without any internet connection.
-5. Should be able to have data file synced using cloud syncing services (e.g dropbox) if save/load directory is in the appropriate location.
+4. Should be able to have data file synced using cloud syncing services (e.g dropbox) if save/load directory is in the appropriate location.

-{More to be added}

 ## Appendix D : Glossary

 #### Mainstream OS

-> Windows 7 and above
+> * Windows 7 and above
+> * Mac OSX
+> * Ubuntu

 <!-- @@author A0139938L -->
 ## Appendix E : Product Survey